michael-hll/command-tube/README.md

         Raw:
             Syntax: --raw
             Description:
-                The flag can disable the command placeholder logic.
+                The flag can fully disable the command placeholder logic.

+        Raw-log:
+            Syntax: --raw-log
+            Description:
+                The flag can disable the command placeholder logic when logging command content.

         Note:
             Syntax: --note notes